Amanzimtoti: Transport

-Nearby shopping centres include Seadoone Mall, Kingsburgh Centre and DSM Mall which are all in the neighbouring town of Kingsburgh.
+Rail

+The Amanzimtoti Railway Station is situated on the South Coast Line, which is the main Metrorail commuter route between Durban in the north-east (via Umbogintwini) and Kelso in the south-west (via Kingsburgh).

+Roads

+Amanzimtoti is mainly reached via the N2, a major freeway running between Durban in the north and Port Shepstone in the south.
+Furthermore, it can also be reached from Kingsburgh and Athlone Park via the R102 (Kingsway; renamed to Andrew Zondo Road) which is the old coastal main route between Durban and Port Shepstone and via the M37 (Moss Kolnik Drive) from KwaMakhutha in the west.

+Retail

+Amanzimtoti functions as a service-orientated town being a hub for shopping and other services for surrounding communities south of Durban.
+There are two main retail nodes in the town including the Amanzimtoti Central Business District (CBD) and Arbour Town to the north.

+Amanzimtoti includes a host of several shopping malls with the largest of these being the Galleria Mall in Arbour Town.
+Also found in the area are: Toti Centre (formerly known as Sanlam Centre), Toti Mall, Arbour Crossing and Seadoone Mall.

 Wildlife

 Amanzimtoti is home to a wide variety of wildlife, including Cape clawless otters, blue duiker and spotted ground-thrush.
 Vervet monkeys are common and can be seen throughout the suburban parts of the town and in the nature reserves.

-Most of the wildlife can be found along the Manzimtoti River or in the coastal dune vegetation.
+Most of the wildlife can be found along the aManzimtoti River or in the coastal dune vegetation.
 A nature reserve was established along the banks of the river in 1965 called Ilanda Wilds.
-There is also a 'bird park' called Umdoni Bird Sanctuary along one of the tributaries of the Manzimtoti River.
+There is also a 'bird park' called Umdoni Bird Sanctuary along one of the tributaries of the aManzimtoti River.
 Other nature reserves and green areas include; Umbogavango, Vumbuka, and the Pipeline Coastal Park.

+Recreation

+The Amanzimtoti Country Club is an 18-hole golf course situated on the mouth of the eZimbokodweni River in Athlone Park, north of eManzimtoti.

 Coat of arms

 Amanzimtoti was a borough in its own right from 1952 to 1996.
 It obtained a coat of arms from the College of Arms in November 1958, and registered it with the Natal Provincial Administration in April 1959.

 The arms were : Barry wavy Argent and Azure, on a mount a coral tree proper within an orle of eleven coral flowers also proper (i.e. a coral tree surrounded by eleven coral flowers on a background of silver and blue wavy stripes).

 The crest was an egret standing in a circle of coral flowers, and the motto Nitamur semper ad optima.